beinggandhi/andriod-ImageSearch/README.md

 The following **required** functionality is completed:

-* [X ] User can **search for images** by specifying a query and launching a search.
+* [X] User can **search for images** by specifying a query and launching a search.
 Search displays a grid of image results from the Google Image API.
 * [ ] User can click on "settings" which allows selection of **advanced search options** to filter results
 * [ ] User can configure advanced search filters such as:
   * [ ] Size (small, medium, large, extra-large)